 Although Dietsmann always applies the client's rules on site, to maintain the highest HSE standards Dietsmann wanted to have its own set of rules that are directly related to its core business.
 The 'Dietsmann 12 Safe Maintenance Rules' address the essential issues related to the key risks employees face during their day-to-day operations.
 The 'Dietsmann 12 Safe Maintenance Rules' campaign is promoted in seven languages.
-Training sessions focusing on one rule per month have been organized and will continue until May 2015.
+A specific campaign highlighting the Dietsmann 12 Safe Maintenance Rules started in June 2014 and continued until the end of 2015.
+Training sessions focused on one rule per month.

-This campaign explains that a rule is an appropriate principle regulating the practice or procedure of a specific activity and emphasizes that following the rules is compulsory.
+This campaign explained that a rule is an appropriate principle regulating the practice or procedure of a specific activity and emphasizes that following the rules is compulsory.